jxcodes/yellicode-java-extension/docs/api.md

 * IEnumerable
 * IList

-## <a name="c-sharp-type-name-provider"></a> CSharpTypeNameProvider class
+## <a name="c-sharp-type-name-provider"></a> JavaTypeNameProvider class

-### CSharpTypeNameProvider.canBeNullable(typedElement, csTypeName) : boolean
+### JavaTypeNameProvider.canBeNullable(typedElement, csTypeName) : boolean
 * typedElement: TypedElement
 * csTypeName: string
-### CSharpTypeNameProvider.getTypeNameForType(type, isDataType) : string
+### JavaTypeNameProvider.getTypeNameForType(type, isDataType) : string
 * type: Type
 * isDataType: boolean

-## <a name="c-sharp-writer"></a> CSharpWriter class
+## <a name="c-sharp-writer"></a> JavaWriter class
 A CodeWriter for writing Java code from code generation templates.
 This writer can write classes, interfaces, structs and enumerations and also contains functions for writing namespace blocks and using directives.
-The CSharpWriter is compatible with Yellicode models but can also work independently.
+The JavaWriter is compatible with Yellicode models but can also work independently.

-### CSharpWriter.constructor(writer, options) : CSharpWriter
+### JavaWriter.constructor(writer, options) : JavaWriter
 Constructor.
-Creates a new CSharpWriter instance using the TextWriter and options provided.
+Creates a new JavaWriter instance using the TextWriter and options provided.
 * writer: object

    The template's current TextWriter.
 * options: [WriterOptions](#writer-options)

    Optional: the global options for this writer.
-### CSharpWriter.getTypeName(typedElement) : string
+### JavaWriter.getTypeName(typedElement) : string
 Gets the name of the type.
 This function uses the current typeNameProvider for resolving the type name.
 Gets the type name of the typed element.
 This function uses the current typeNameProvider for resolving